christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 ### Breadboard
 The breadboard is a very useful tool for prototyping.
 It allows us to connect components into circuits reliably without the need to solder.
 The internals of a breadboard is connected as shown in the image below.
 It is usual to use the horizontal traces on the side of the board as power (red) and ground (blue).

 Note: For large breadboards, the power and ground rails may be split in the middle.

-Is this the case
+To verify how the breadboard is connected, use a multimeter to probe the pins.
+Some questions to consider:
+- What setting on the mutlimeter should you use to to determine which pins are connected and which are not?
+- How do you reliably obtain contact with the metal under the plastic cover of the breadboard with the thick multimeter probes?

 ![](Images/breadboard.png)